Google co-founders step down as execs of parent Alphabet

-SAN FRANCISCO (AP) — The co-founders of Google are stepping down as executives of its parent company, Alphabet, ending a remarkable two decades during which Larry Page and Sergey Brin shaped a startup born in a Silicon Valley garage into one of the world’s largest, most powerful — and, increasingly, most feared — firms in the world.
+SAN FRANCISCO (AP) — The co-founders of Google are stepping down as executives of its parent company, Alphabet, ending a remarkable two decades during which Larry Page and Sergey Brin shaped a startup born in a Silicon Valley garage into one of the largest, most powerful — and, increasingly, most feared — companies in the world.

-Sundar Pichai, who has been leading Google as CEO for more than four years, will stay in his role and also become CEO of Alphabet.
+Sundar Pichai, who has been leading Google as CEO for more than four years, will take on additional duties as Alphabet’s CEO, the position held by Page.
+The company isn’t filling Brin’s position as president.

-Page was Alphabet’s CEO, while Brin was its president.
-The president’s role at Alphabet is not being filled.
-Both founders promised they plan to stay actively involved as board members and shareholders, and lauded Pichai for his leadership of the company.

-Page and Brin both have been noticeably absent from Google events in the past year.
-Both stopped making appearances at the weekly question-and-answer sessions with employees, and Page didn’t attend this summer’s Alphabet shareholders meeting even though he was still in the CEO role.
+Page and Brin met as Stanford University graduate students in 1995 and started the company soon after.

+What started as a way to catalog the growing internet has now become one of the most powerful companies in the world.
+Google dominates online search and digital advertising and makes the world’s most widely used operating system for smartphones, Android.
+It’s hard to make it through a whole day without using one of Google’s services — ranging from online tools to email, cloud computing systems, phones and smart speaker hardware.

 Alphabet — an umbrella corporation that the two created in 2015 — still boasts Google as its central fixture and key moneymaker.
 But it’s also made up of what are known as “other bets,” or longshot projects.
 That includes drone company Wing and self-driving car firm Waymo.

-Alphabet has been positioning Pichai as the de facto leader for quite some time — making him the top executive voice at shareholders meetings, on earnings call and as a spokesman at congressional hearings.

-Page and Brin announced the news in a blog post Tuesday, saying the company has “evolved and matured” in the two decades since its founding.
+Page and Brin, in announcing the news Tuesday, said the company has “evolved and matured” in the two decades since its founding.
+Both promised to stay active as board members and shareholders.

-“Today, in 2019, if the company was a person, it would be a young adult of 21 and it would be time to leave the roost,” they said.
+“Today, in 2019, if the company was a person, it would be a young adult of 21 and it would be time to leave the roost,” they wrote in a blog post.

+Page and Brin, both 46, both have been noticeably absent from Google events in the past year.
+Both stopped making appearances at the weekly question-and-answer sessions with employees, and Page didn’t attend this summer’s Alphabet shareholders meeting even though he was still in the CEO role.

+Alphabet has been positioning Pichai as the de facto leader for quite some time.
+Pichai, 47, has worked at the company for 15 years, serving as a leader in projects to build the company’s Chrome browser and overseeing Android.
+Pichai, who has an engineering background, took over as the head of Google’s products before being promoted to CEO when Alphabet was created.
+Pichai is known as a soft-spoken and respected manager.

+Bajarin said Pichai has effectively been the public face and the most instrumental person inside Google for the past few years.
+Alphabet has made him the top executive voice at shareholders meetings, on earnings call and as a spokesman at congressional hearings.

-The pair still hold more than 50% voting shares of Alphabet.
-According to an Alphabet SEC filing in April, Page holds 42.9% of the company’s Class B shares and 26.1% of its voting power.
+Brin and Page still hold more than 50% voting shares of Alphabet.
+According to a regulatory filing in April, Page holds 42.9% of the company’s Class B shares and 26.1% of its voting power.
 Brin holds 41.3% of the Class B shares and 25.2% of the voting power.
+According to Forbes magazine, Page has a net worth of $52.4 billion and Brin $56.8 billion.

+“Keep in mind, they are not losing their title as billionaires, but they are changing their roles,” Bajarin said.

 Google has nearly doubled its headcount since Pichai took over as chief executive, growing from a company of 59,000 employees to 114,000 now.